 - Special Day Classrooms

 - Special Day classrooms are staffed by Special Education teachers and Instructional aides to provide targeted support and individualized instruction for students in a smaller classroom setting.
-Sunnyslope houses two Preschool SDC classes and one 4th-6th multi-age SDC classroom.
+Sunnyslope houses two Preschool SDC classes.

 - Extended Learning Opportunities

 - Throughout the year, students are invited to receive additional instruction and support from teachers or staff.
 These "ELOs" occur before school, after school, or during lunch time.

 - The Gifted and Talented Education Program offers differentiated instruction in the classroom to all those students who are in need of more advanced and challenging tasks, as well as a variety of extension programs at the school and district levels.
 We recognize the importance of meeting every child's needs, especially those of our gifted students.
 We strive to find the best research-based instructional practices to bring to our students.